-The Editors welcome suggestions for editorials which give personal and topical views on subjects within the journal's area of interest.
+The Editor welcomes suggestions for editorials which give personal and topical views on subjects within the journal's area of interest.
 They should not normally exceed 1500 words, excluding references and should have no more than 20 references.

-Review papers are normally 4000-5000 words (Introduction through Discussion).
-Authors are advised to consult one of the Editors with an outline before submitting a review.
+Review papers are normally systematic reviews of 4000-5000 words (Introduction through Discussion).
+Authors are advised to consult the Editor with an outline before submitting a review.

 These normally refer to articles previously published in the journal.
-The Editors are also willing to consider letters on subjects of direct relevance to the journal's interest, including research letters.
+The Editor is also willing to consider letters on subjects of direct relevance to the journal's interest, including research letters.
 Letters should not exceed 1000 words, including references.
 Where appropriate, they should begin with a reference to the published article that is the subject of the letter.
-Research letters should be submitted as 'Letters to the Editors'
+Research letters should be submitted as 'Letters to the Editor.'

-The Editors welcome suggestions for other types of papers, such as conference reports, accounts of major research in progress and interviews with senior research workers.
-These should not be submitted without prior consultation with an editor.
+The Editor welcomes suggestions for other types of papers, such as conference reports, accounts of major research in progress and interviews with senior research workers.
+These should not be submitted without prior consultation with the editor.